sebhs/Wanderweg/database/README.md

 	- countries/<country>Data.txt:
 	  Data on all cities supported in <country> such as hostel_url, population, latitude, and longitude

+	- init_cities.py:
+	  Creates and fills the cities table in wanderweg.db with data from the files in countries.
+Should only need to be run once.

+	- exonyms/<countryExos.txt:
+	  Data on the exonyms for every city we support, city id's are the same accross databases.

+	- init_exos.py:
+	  Creates and filles the exonyms table in wanderweg.db with data from the files in exonyms.
+Should only need to be run once.

 	- db_utils.py:
-	  Utility functions for connecting to and querying the database
+	  Utility functions for connecting to and querying the database.

-	- init_db.py:
-	  Creates and fills wanderweg.db with data from the files in countries.
-Should only need to be run once

 	- wanderweg.db:
 	  Database with static data for easy querying.
-Tables in wanderweg.db are described below
+Tables in wanderweg.db are described below.

-	- weatherbase_cities.csv:
-	  List of the urls for all cities supported by weatherbase.
-Weather averages are scraped from these urls

 # Database Info